FLEETCOR Technologies (NYSE:FLT) Releases FY 2021 Earnings Guidance

-FLEETCOR Technologies (NYSE:FLT) last released its quarterly earnings results on Wednesday, May 5th.
-The business services provider reported $2.66 EPS for the quarter, beating analysts’ consensus estimates of $2.56 by $0.10.
-The business had revenue of $608.62 million during the quarter, compared to analyst estimates of $605.61 million.
-FLEETCOR Technologies had a return on equity of 28.76% and a net margin of 31.73%.
-Sell-side analysts predict that FLEETCOR Technologies will post 11.75 earnings per share for the current fiscal year.
+FLEETCOR Technologies (NYSE:FLT) last posted its earnings results on Wednesday, May 5th.
+The business services provider reported $2.66 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.56 by $0.10.
+The business had revenue of $608.62 million for the quarter, compared to analyst estimates of $605.61 million.
+FLEETCOR Technologies had a net margin of 31.73% and a return on equity of 28.76%.
+On average, equities research analysts forecast that FLEETCOR Technologies will post 11.75 EPS for the current fiscal year.

 FLEETCOR Technologies, Inc provides digital payment solutions for businesses to control purchases and make payments.
 It offers corporate payments solutions, such as accounts payable automation; Virtual Card, which provides a single-use card number for a specific amount usable within a defined timeframe; Cross-Border that is used by its customers to pay international suppliers, foreign office and personnel expenses, capital expenditures, and profit repatriation and dividends; and purchasing cards and travel and entertainment cards for its customers to analyse and manage their corporate spending.